-A reconsideration occurs when the Board considers the matters addressed in a previous decision anew to determine whether the conclusions reached were valid.
-Where the reconsideration results in the previous decision being varied or cancelled, it constitutes a redetermination of those matters.
+A reconsideration occurs when the Board considers the matters addressed in a previous decision or order anew to determine whether the conclusions reached were valid.
+Where the reconsideration results in the previous decision or order being confirmed, varied or cancelled, it constitutes a redetermination of those matters.

-Decisions that are reconsidered under section 123(1), which are subject to the time limitations in section 123(2), are decisions on individual matters.
-Examples of such decisions include:
+Decisions or orders that are reconsidered under section 123, which are subject to the restrictions in that section, are decisions or orders on individual matters.
+Examples of such decisions or orders include:

-- the modification of an employer's assessment rate through experience rating; - determinations regarding whether an individual is a worker, employer, independent operator or labour contractor: - the application of a penalty for failure to remit or report as required under the Act; and - the charging of claims costs when an employer is in default and an injury or occupational disease occurs to one of its workers during the period of default.
+- the modification of an employer's assessment rate through experience rating; - determinations regarding whether an individual is a worker, employer, independent operator or labour contractor; - the application of a penalty for failure to remit or report as required under the Act; and the charging of claims costs when an employer is in default and an injury or occupational disease occurs to one of its workers during the period of default.